Regularity of intrinsically convex $W^{2,2}$ surfaces and a derivation of a homogenized bending theory of convex shells

 Then $u\in C^{\infty}(U)$. \end{theorem}

-We use ideas and a key result from the unpublished (but widely circulated) manuscript \cite{sverak}.
-For our purposes, its main result is to deduce convexity of $H^2$ solutions $f$ of the Monge-Amp\`ere inequality $\det \D^2 f \geq c > 0$, cf. Lemma \ref{le-sverak} below. \\ In \cite{sverak}, this result is combined with a local graphical representation to prove smoothness of $C^{1,1}$ isometric immersions of subdomains of the sphere, endowed with the standard metric. \\ Our proof of Theorem \ref{thm1} also uses this idea of representing $u$ locally as a graph of a function $f$.
+In the statement of this theorem and elsewhere, we always refer to the precise representative of the Sobolev functions in question. \\ To prove Theorem \ref{thm1} we use ideas and a key result from the unpublished (but widely circulated) manuscript \cite{sverak}.
+For our purposes, its main result is to deduce convexity of $W^{2,2}$ solutions $f$ of the Monge-Amp\`ere inequality $\det \D^2 f \geq c > 0$, cf. Lemma \ref{le-sverak} below.
+In \cite{sverak}, this result is combined with a local graphical representation to prove smoothness of $C^{1,1}$ isometric immersions of subdomains of the sphere, endowed with the standard metric. \\ Our proof of Theorem \ref{thm1} also uses this idea of representing $u$ locally as a graph of a function $f$.
 However, a priori $u$ is not $C^1$.
 Instead, we show that the normal $n_u$ to $u$ is continuous.
+It is defined by

-This is enough for $u$ to be locally a graph. \\ Finally, a bootstrap argument, using classical facts about two-dimensional Monge-Amp\`ere equations on one hand and exploiting the link between $u$ and its graphical representation on the other hand, implies that $u$ is smooth.
+It turns out that continuity of the normal is enough to ensure that $u$ be locally a $C^1$ graph. \\ Finally, a bootstrap argument, using classical facts about Monge-Amp\`ere equations on one hand and exploiting the link between $u$ and its graphical representation on the other hand, implies that $u$ is smooth.